Sparse PCA: A New Scalable Estimator Based On Integer Programming: Statistical Properties

 \subsection{Discussion of related prior work}

-Following our earlier discussion, the covariance thresholding algorithm of \citet{deshpande2016sparse} leads to an estimate $\bar{u}$ of $u^*$ with a bound on the error $|\sin\angle(\bar{u}, u^*)|$ scaling as $\sqrt{s^2\log(p/s^2)/n}$, which is the same as our proposal (up to logarithmic factors).
+Following our earlier discussion, the covariance thresholding algorithm of \cite{deshpande2016sparse} leads to an estimate $\bar{u}$ of $u^*$ with a bound on the error $|\sin\angle(\bar{u}, u^*)|$ scaling as $\sqrt{s^2\log(p/s^2)/n}$, which is the same as our proposal (up to logarithmic factors).
+On the other hand, \citet{deshpande2016sparse}'s support recovery results require $n\gtrsim s^2\log(p/s^2)$, while as we showed in Theorem~\ref{supportthm}, under suitable $\beta_{\min}$ condition, our estimator only requires $n\gtrsim s\log p$.
 Our approach is different from the covariance thresholding algorithm.
-We operate on the precision matrix by jointly optimizing over $p$-many node-wise linear regression problems under a structrured sparsity assumption, while covariance thresholding operates directly on the covariance matrix.
+We operate on the precision matrix by jointly optimizing over $p$-many node-wise linear regression problems under a structured sparsity assumption, while covariance thresholding operates directly on the covariance matrix.
 In particular, our algorithm leads to an estimate $\hat{B}$ with nonzero entries appearing in a $s\times s$ sub-matrix, which may not be available via the covariance thresholding estimator.
 Moreover, as a by-product of our estimation procedure criterion~\eqref{reg_multi}, we are able to recover (with high probability) the correct support of the PC i.e., $u^*$---the covariance thresholding algorithm on the other hand, needs a data-splitting method to recover the support of $u^*$.
 In our numerical experiments, our method appears to have a notable advantage over the covariance thresholding algorithm in terms of estimation and support recovery performance.